Table of Contents

 For decades, finance departments often relied on monolithic enterprise systems.
 While offering integration benefits, they increasingly struggle with modern business needs.
 Finance leaders face a dilemma: balancing legacy stability with urgent innovation demands.
 Is there a better path?

-Insights from extensive system deployments point to a shift toward composable approaches in financial applications.
+Through my work with organizations implementing enterprise architecture transformations, I’ve observed a fundamental shift toward composable approaches in financial applications.
 This isn’t just a trend; it’s a fundamental rethink of delivering financial capabilities in today’s dynamic environments.

 Understanding Composable Architecture